 Military personnel can jeopardize their military career if they are found guilty of drunk driving.
 Our criminal defense attorneys comprehend the impact a conviction will have and do everything we can to avoid such drastic results.
 We regularly represent the interests of military personnel stationed at Fort Campbell.

 Our DUI/DWI defense lawyers are respected by former clients, colleagues, judges and even the prosecutors we regularly confront in the courtroom.
-Call our Clarksville office at931-266-4703 (in Clarksville) or toll-free at 866-936-9758, or contact us online to arrange a free initial consultation.
+Call our Clarksville office at (931) 361-4477 or contact us online to arrange a free initial consultation.